 Before I introduce the line-up, I’ve got this that I have to read from the conference facility.
 ‘You’ll notice that the pavement outside is being dug up.
 The tear in spacetime that separates our Circle from the Circle of Private Equity is being repaired.
 You are commanded to keep away.’

 This hardly needs saying, but we’re not concerned about your personal safety.
-It’s just that you people screwed the finance guys so hard last time you met that they’re all coming after me.
+It’s because you people screwed the finance bros so hard last time they came to visit, they’re now coming after me.

 On to tonight’s schedule.
 If you stay in this room after the welcome, there’s a trio of talks about the audio business.

-Next door in Room 3, we have ‘Two megabytes of unreadable preprocessor macros written by a guy who didn’t trust the standard libraries’.
+Next door in Room 3, we have ‘Two megabytes of unreadable preprocessor macros written by a guy who never trusted the standard libraries’.
 That’s not a talk title, apparently: you’re just responsible for it now.

 Then we’ve got ‘A sprawling toolchain that one of your products depends on, only ever run on the Engineering Director’s old laptop, and he’s just rage quit without giving us the password’.
 That’s not a talk title, apparently: you’re just responsible for it now.

 Lastly, we have ‘An underperforming audio interface brand’.
-That’s not a talk either.
+That’s not a talk title either.

-The third track is a succession of short talks about hard maths, delivered by smart, bright-eyed people half your age who are having twice as much fun as you ever did, and will find you curiously amusing as they stride smartly into well-paid jobs in another industry.
+The third track is a succession of short talks about hard maths, delivered by smart, bright-eyed people half your age who are having far more fun than you ever did, finding you curiously amusing in the half-light before they stride into well-paid jobs in other industries.

 But before all that, I hope you’re literally glued to your seats for our keynote speaker: a senior academic who once got airplay on Radio 3.
 It’s entitled ‘Two hours about my approach to music composition, without stopping to play a note, mention the word ‘music’, or acknowledge anyone except myself’.